math-econ-code/mec_equil/Setup.md

 # Getting set up

 In this course, we will primarily using Python as our primary programming language.
 We will also encourage participants to use R and Julia, but these will be unsupported, so use at your own risk.
 The code will be presented using Jupyter notebooks.
-The course will be hosted on github, and I encourage everyone to use git to pull from the repository.
+The course will be hosted on github, so instructions on how to git to pull from the repository are included below.

-I will provide installation instructions for Windows and Mac users.
-If you are using Linux, I can trust you can figure it out.
+Installation instructions are primarily focused on Windows and Mac users, Linux users should have no trouble figuring it out.

 ## Anaconda (including Python)